staff0rd/documentation/getting-started/index.md

 If you post to a stream that doesn't exist, Event Store creates it before adding the events.

-You can write events using the Admin UI by selecting the _Stream Browser_ tab, the _Add Event_ button, filling in the form with relevant values and selecting the _Add_ button at the bottom of the page.
+You can write events using the Admin UI by clicking the _Stream Browser_ tab, the _Add Event_ button, filling in the form with relevant values and clicking the _Add_ button at the bottom of the page.

 ![Creating an event with the Admin UI interface](~/images/getting-started-add-event.gif)